liberland/docs/blockchain/dev/bootstrapping_new_testnet.md

 #### Option 2: manually

 Run following commands.
-Make sure you pass proper chain spec file, path to node storage and insert the same seed as one used for preparing keys for chain spec:
+Make sure you pass proper chain spec file, path to node storage and insert the same seed as one used for preparing keys for chain spec.
+Notice that first command (for `grandpa`) uses `ed25519` scheme and others use `sr25519` scheme.

 ```
 liberland_substrate (develop)> cargo run -q --release -- key insert --chain new_chain_spec.raw.json -d /data/liberland_node --scheme ed25519 --key-type gran --suri '<<YOUR_SEED_HERE>>//gran'